sredevopsorg/ghost-on-kubernetes/README.md

 git checkout -b my-branch --no-track --detach

 ```

+## 1. Check the configuration samples

+- There are some sample configuration files in the `examples` directory.
+You can use them as a reference to create your own configuration secrets, per environment.

+- If you need more information about the configuration, please refer to the [official Ghost documentation](https://ghost.org/docs/config/#custom-configuration-files).

 ## 2. Review the default values and make changes as per your requirements, if any into the following files